 Superiority complex is a misrepresented feeling of self-esteem.
 It conceals genuine feelings of average quality.
 Inferiority complex is an exaggerated inclination of shortcomings.
 It frequently shrouds natural thought processes, for example, goals for control.

 In Adler’s hypothesis of individual psychology, superiority complex and inferiority complex are integrated.
 He held that an individual who acted better than others and held others as less commendable was really concealing a sentiment of inadequacy.
-In a like manner, a few people who have truly high goals set for themselves may endeavor to hide them by professing to be humble and modest or even unfit.
+In a similar manner, a few people who have truly high goals set for themselves may endeavor to hide them by professing to be humble and modest or even unfit.

 Individual psychology depends on the possibility that we are, for the most part, endeavoring to conquer a feeling of insufficiency or mediocrity.
 This leads us to ace aptitudes and skills and make a significant existence of having a place, a sense of belonging, and achievement.
 Defeating feelings of mediocrity and inferiority acts as an inspiration to create the reality needed.
 In this unique circumstance, superiority complex is the outcome or response to an inability to accomplish one’s objectives or to satisfy interior hopes.

-Freud felt that superiority complex is actually a route to compensate or overcompensate for things we are missing or coming up short.
+Freud felt that the superiority complex is actually a route to compensate or overcompensate for things we are missing or coming up short.
 He figured it could be deemed as an approach to assist us with adapting to disappointment.
 It turns out that superiority complex appears as bogus certainty and bravado when posed next to genuine accomplishment.

 One thing is clear – inferiority complex poses a threat to an individual’s mental health and hinders personal, professional, and social development.
 But what can we do about it?
 Is there a way out?
 Yes, there is!
-Here’s a list of few mindful steps you can take to overcome inferiority complex.
+Here’s a list of a few mindful steps you can take to overcome an inferiority complex.

 How To Overcome Inferiority Complex